 The OT spoke prophetically of the future ministry of Jesus, who when He came declared, “Today the Scripture is fulfilled in your hearing…“I must preach the good news for this is why I was sent” (Isa 61:1-3; Lk 4:18,19,21,43).
 Jesus began to preach the good news of God calling on the people to “repent and believe” as it is only of value when acted on (Mt 7:21-27; Mk 1:14,15; Heb 4:2).
 There must be genuine (and ongoing) repentance.
 Jesus and the salvation He offers is not just another add-on to our lives, rather He is to be the central focus of our lives as Lord of all (Ex 20:3; Mk 12:30).

 Paul declared that the full extent and significance of the gospel is not the invention of man as it was received by revelation from Jesus Christ, there being only one true genuine gospel.
-If anyone preaches another gospel, they are under God’s curse (Gal 1:6-12).
+Unfortunately, there are many false teachers presenting plausible messages which deceive people into believing human ideas that are not what the Bible teaches (2 Cor 11:4; Gal 1:6-12).
+Whatever we are taught must be compared to the Bible, the final authority on doctrine (Act 17:11).

 All the world’s religions are based on human effort and adhering to lifeless rituals or ceremony, only Biblical Christianity is based on divine accomplishment – Christ’s sacrifice on the cross on our behalf is the only way of salvation (Jn 10:9, 14:6; Act 4:12; 1 Cor 15:20; Eph 2:8,9).
 In the place of our efforts, that are useless like ‘filthy rags’, we are given the righteousness of Christ (Isa 64:6; Rom 3:21-24, 5:21).